etan18/Obsidian-Notes/Research/master's research.md

 		3. Case studies based
 5. Impacts of non-food policy on food supply chains
 	1. Look for relationships between major policy decisions and food prices, etc. Policy can be categorized into key areas which may impact food: immigration, international (tariffs), climate policy

+---

+## aaji

+We want to enhance the reasoning capabilities of llms for embodied qa (EQA).

+idea 1:
+- use a video detector / segmentor to build a knowledge base of key frames and snippets from the video.
+- Ask a reasoning o1 model to give step by step logic that leads it to answer
+- Each step should be verified by items in the knowledge base --> this determines confidence score